visgl/deck.gl/bindings/pydeck/docs/installation.rst

 registering for Mapbox via `this link <https://account.mapbox.com/auth/signup/>`_.
 You should then create a `new public API token <https://account.mapbox.com/access-tokens/>`_.

-Mapbox tiles are free to use for a rather high level of usage.
+Mapbox tiles are free for a rather high level of usage.
 You can learn more about Mapbox tokens via their `documentation <https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#how-access-tokens-work>`_.

 If you set a ``MAPBOX_API_KEY`` environment variable, pydeck will detect it.
 This way, you do not